kajackdfw/angular_bootstrap_app/README.md

-Recommended AngularJS Learning Steps For Apache2 environment ( no nodeJS ) Web Developers
+Recommended AngularJS Learning Steps
 ---------------
+.... for Apache2 environment ( no nodeJS ) Web Developers

 - The book "Instant AngularJS Starter" by Dan Menard
 - This Demo to practice Bootstrap and cloning pages ( extends Instant AngularJS Starter code sample )
 - The book  Angularjs Web Application Development ( Setup a test driven dev environment with NodeJS )